Skip to main content

 If you are investing substantial dollars into buying work, one key thing to beware of is forgeries.

 Raisin says, ‘There has been a lot of recent media coverage around fake art and my understanding is that it is coming from developing countries overseas.
 Buying through art centres and galleries who work with the artists is a great way to ensure you are buying the real deal.
-You should also always get a certificate of authenticity with your purchase.
+You should always get a certificate of authenticity with your purchase.
 You can do a quick internet search of the artist or art centre – most art centres are registered not-for-profits or charities’.

 If you can’t afford the artwork itself you can often still own a slice of it by buying related merchandise such as tea towels, crockery and rugs.
-If these are authentic the prints have all been legally licensed so the artist is properly compensated.
+If these are authentic, the prints have all been legally licensed so the artist is properly compensated.

 4. Support Community Art Centres